MarieHouillon/FACILE-RS-actions/README.md

 Compiles and copies the content of bibtex files in a similar way to `run_markdown_pipeline`.
 A [CSL](https://citationstyles.org/) can be provided.

+Please refer to https://git.opencarp.org/openCARP/publications for an example setup.

 ```
 usage: run_bibtex_pipeline [-h] [--grav-path GRAV_PATH] [--pipeline PIPELINE]
                            [--pipeline-source PIPELINE_SOURCE]